Research Team (continued)

 Past Contributors

-Tanran Wang is the Senior Data Analyst for the PRESTO study.
+Tanran Wang was Senior Data Analyst for PRESTO.
 She graduated from Boston University School of Public Health in May 2018 with an MPH in Epidemiology and Biostatistics.
-She has been with the PRESTO team ever since, performing statistical analyses, including descriptive statistics and multivariable regression in support of various research projects.
-She is also responsible for data management, including data cleaning, quality control, and multiple imputation.
-Tanran also assists with preparing study results for inclusion in conference presentations, grants, and scientific publication.
+She worked for more than 6 years on the team, performing statistical analyses, including descriptive statistics and multivariable regression in support of various research projects.
+She was also responsible for data management, including data cleaning, quality control, and multiple imputation and she assisted with preparing results for inclusion in conference presentations, grants, and scientific publication.

 Dr. Sydney Willis is a graduate of the doctoral program in Epidemiology at BUSPH.
-She has been conducting data analyses of the extent to which behavioral and lifestyle factors, such as occupational stress, sleep patterns, and night shift work, influence female fecundability.
-She graduated with a BA in Anthropology and an MPH in Epidemiology from the University of Utah.
+She conducted data analyses of the extent to which behavioral and lifestyle factors, such as occupational stress, sleep patterns, and night shift work, influence female fecundability.
 She has extensive expertise in the study of fertility awareness methods, including the effects of tracking menstrual periods and fertility signs in helping couples time intercourse to maximize their chances of successful pregnancy.
-She began her doctoral studies in the department of epidemiology at BUSPH in September 2017.
+She began her doctoral studies in the department of epidemiology at BUSPH in September 2017 and graduated with her PhD in 2020.

 Dr. Michael Eisenberg is a Professor of Urology at the Stanford University Medical Center.
 He received his medical degree from Yale University, completed his residency in urology at the University of California San Francisco, and completed his fellowship in Male Reproductive Medicine and Surgery at Baylor College of Medicine.
 Dr. Eisenberg’s clinical and research interests include studying factors associated with semen quality and male sexual function.
-Dr. Eisenberg is co-principal investigator on PRESTO’s semen testing (Trak) study and advises on all matters pertaining to male reproductive health.
+Dr. Eisenberg is Co-Principal Investigator on PRESTO’s semen testing study and long-term health follow-up study, and he advises on all matters pertaining to male reproductive health.

 Dr. Joseph B. Stanford is the George D. and Esther S. Gross Professor of Family and Preventive Medicine at the University of Utah School of Medicine.
 Dr. Stanford is board-certified in Family Medicine and is a Fellow of the American Academy of Family Physicians.
 He is also certified as a FertilityCare Medical Consultant through the American Academy of FertilityCare Professionals.
 Dr. Stanford is the principal investigator or co-investigator on several large clinical and epidemiologic studies related to fertility, infertility treatment and human development.
 He is a co-investigator for the University of Utah Vanguard Site of the National Children’s Study.
 Past work has focused on day-specific probabilities of conception, the clinical and demographic implications of fertility awareness and natural family planning, and improving the understanding and measurement of pregnancy intendedness.
 He has served on national scientific advisory committees for the NICHD and the FDA (Food and Drug Administration).
 Dr. Stanford is a consultant on PRESTO who advises on topics related to fertility.